cloudfoundry-attic/eclipse-integration-cloudfoundry/README.md

 ## Contributing

-  Here are some ways for you to get involved in the community:

-  * Get involved with the community on the community forums.
-Please help out on the [forum](http://support.cloudfoundry.com/home) by responding to questions and joining the debate.
-  * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
-  * Watch for upcoming articles on Cloud Foundry by [subscribing](http://blog.cloudfoundry.com/) to the Cloud Foundry blog.
+  Before we accept any patches or pull requests we will need you to sign our CLA Agreement.

+  1. Please select, sign and submit the appropriate CLA: [individuals](http://www.cloudfoundry.org/individualcontribution.pdf) or [corporations](http://www.cloudfoundry.org/corpcontribution.pdf).

+  2. After submitting the CLA, please [fork this repository](http://help.github.com/forking/).

+  3. Set your name and email
+	$ git config --global user.name "Firstname Lastname"
+	$ git config --global user.email "your_email@youremail.com"

+  4. Make your changes on a topic branch, commit, and push to github and open a pull request for review by the core team.

-Before we accept any patches or pull requests we will need you to sign our CLA Agreement: [individuals](http://www.cloudfoundry.org/individualcontribution.pdf) or [corporations](http://www.cloudfoundry.org/corpcontribution.pdf).
-Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions only after being reviewed by the core team, and you will get an author credit if we do.
+  5. Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions only after being reviewed by the core team, and you will get an author credit if we do.
 Active contributors might be asked to join the core team, and given the ability to merge pull requests.